MarkPflug/Sylvan/docs/Csv/Options.md

 var csv = CsvDataReader.Create("data.csv", opts);
 ```

-The `[Ben.StringIntern](https://github.com/benaadams/Ben.StringIntern)` package provides a robust implementation that has configurable options and exposes telemetry data.
+The `[Ben.StringIntern](https://github.com/benaadams/Ben.StringIntern)` package provides a robust implementation with configurable options and exposes telemetry data.
+This should be preferred if the string pool will be used beyond processing a single file.

 ```
 using Ben.Collections.Specialized;